juanbkm/donor2019/content/modalities/urban-financing-partnership-facility.md

       - partner: Australia (A$21.5 million [$15.2 million])
     description: |
       AASCTF helps build livable cities that are green, competitive, inclusive, and resilient, consistent with the ASEAN’s Sustainable Urbanization Strategy, which aims to promote high quality of life, competitive economies, and sustainable environments.
-tf:
-  - name: Cities Development Initiative for Asia Trust Fund
+  - name: Cities Development Initiative for Asia Trust Fund (CDIATF)
     type: multi
     id: cdiatf
     tcc: $5.8 million